7. How should one understand Christ is the truth, the way, and the life?

 —The Word, Vol. 1.
 The Appearance and Work of God.
 The Age of Kingdom Is the Age of Word

-The Word has become flesh and the Spirit of truth has been realized in the flesh—that all the truth, the way, and the life has come in the flesh, God’s Spirit has really arrived on earth and the Spirit has come in the flesh.
+The Word has become flesh and the Spirit of truth has been realized in the flesh—all the truth, the way, and the life has come in the flesh, God’s Spirit has really arrived on earth and the Spirit has come in the flesh.
 Although, superficially, this appears different from the conception by the Holy Spirit, in this work you are able to see more clearly that the Spirit has already been realized in the flesh, and, moreover, that the Word has become flesh and the Word has appeared in the flesh.
 You are able to understand the true meaning of the words: “In the beginning was the Word, and the Word was with God, and the Word was God.”
 Moreover, you must understand that the Word of today is God, and behold the Word becomes flesh.
 This is the best testimony you can bear.
-This proves that you possess true knowledge of God become flesh—you are not only able to know Him, but are also aware that the way you walk today is the way of life, and the way of truth.
+This proves that you possess true knowledge of God become flesh—you are not only able to know Him, but are also aware that the path you walk today is the way of life, and the way of truth.
 The stage of work which Jesus performed only fulfilled the essence of “the Word was with God”: The truth of God was with God, and the Spirit of God was with the flesh and was inseparable from that flesh.
 That is, the flesh of God incarnate was with the Spirit of God, which is greater proof that Jesus incarnate was the first incarnation of God.
-This stage of work precisely fulfills the inner meaning of “the Word becomes flesh,” lent deeper meaning to “the Word was with God, and the Word was God,” and allows you to firmly believe the words “In the beginning was the Word.”
-Which is to say, at the time of creation God was possessed of words, His words were with Him and inseparable from Him, and in the final age, He makes even clearer the power and authority of His words, and allows man to see all of His ways—to hear all of His words.
+This stage of work precisely fulfills the inner meaning of “the Word becomes flesh,” lends deeper meaning to “the Word was with God, and the Word was God,” and allows you to firmly believe the words “In the beginning was the Word.”
+Which is to say, at the time of creation God was possessed of words, His words were with Him and inseparable from Him, and in the final age, He reveals the power and authority of His words even more clearly, and allows man to see all of His Word—to hear all of His words.
 Such is the work of the final age.
 You must come to understand these things through and through.
 It is not a question of knowing the flesh, but of how you understand the flesh and the Word.
 This is the testimony that you must bear, that which everyone must know.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Practice (4)